crossminer/scava-docs/docs/admin/Access-to-MongoDB-database-using-PONGO.md

 ## When to use ?

-This guideline present how to the CROSSMINER Platform can access to his data stored in a MongoDb data base.
+This guideline present How to the Scava Platform can access to his data stored in a MongoDb data base.
 The guideline describe how to create a connection to the MongoDb database and how to perform CRUD operation on platform datas.

 ## Context

-The CROSSMINER platform use a MongoDb data base to store his data.
+The Scava platform use a MongoDb data base to store his data.
 We go through **PONGO**, a template based _Java POJO generator_ to access **MongoDB** database.
 With Pongo we can define the data model which generates strongly-typed Java classes.

 In this guideligne, we will present  :
-* The access to MongoDb Document on from aneclipse plugin integrate to the CROSSMINER platform.
+* The access to MongoDb Document on from aneclipse plugin integrate to the Scava platform.
 * The access to MongoDb Document on from an external Java application.
 * How to preform basic CRUD operation with a PONGO Java data model.

 We consider that the PONGO Java data model already exist.
-If it's not the case , please refer the fooling guideline to create the data model : https://github.com/crossminer/crossminer/wiki/Extend-MongoDB-Data-Model
+If it's not the case, please refer the following guideline to create the data model : [Extend MongoDB Data Model](../development/Extend-MongoDB-Data-Model).

 ## You want to access to MongoDB Document from an Eclipse Plugin ?

 ### 1. Add a dependency to the Java Data Model

 * Edit the plugin.xml file of your plugin.
 * In Dependency section, add a dependency to  the plugin which contained the data model you went to access.
   - To **org.ossmeter.repository.model** to access data related to project administration , metric execution process and authentification system.